Nestled in the Kansas City metro, Johnson County, Kansas, boasts top schools, a strong economy,…

 Home Buyers

-- Financing Options: Eligible buyers can use VA home loans.
+- Financing Options: Eligible buyers can use Conventional, FHA and VA home loans.

 - Emerging Areas: For value, consider North Kansas City or areas near I-35, where affordable homes are available.